s u g a r s a l t s a l t s u g a r s a l t s u g a r s u g a r s a l t s u g a r s a l t s u g a r

 They want cliffs or canyons or desert or mountains around them wherever they work.
 They even want a good view of the sky.

-They always work together, and their favorite thing is panning gold—piling us into that beat-up truck and heading for the rocky desert hills or back in some narrow mountain gully where all the roads are just coyote trails.So we start with twenty thousand dollars.
+They always work together, and their favorite thing is panning gold—piling us into that beat-up truck and heading for the rocky desert hills or back in some narrow mountain gully where all the roads are just coyote trails.That’s how much my father says it’s worth to him to work outdoors, where he can see sky all day and feel the wind and smell rain an hour before it’s really raining.

 He says it’s worth that much to be where (if he feels like singing) he can sing out loud and no one will mind.